-The 2005 Saving Mothers study reveal shocking findings.
+The 2005 Saving Mothers study reveals shocking findings about maternal deaths.

 Mari Hudson writes in What's New Doc